ksandeep4u/Parking-Challenge/Report_ Parking-Challenge.md

 ```

 ## Additional comments

-- 3D edge detection is another possible approach to find the parking lines.
-It is provided by *pcl/features/organized_edge_detection* (supported by PCL 1.8).
-Other alternatives are *pcl::OrganizedEdgeBase* and *pcl::LineRGBD*.
-As all parking bays have similar features (shape), template matching can also be used.

 - Due to the large amount of data to be processed, high-performance processors such as GPUs are required to implement and test the PCL algorithms.